Skip to main content

 These flags go through three phases of development:

 1. Introduction (disabled by default): dbt adds logic to support both 'old' and 'new' behaviors.
 The 'new' behavior is gated behind a flag, disabled by default, preserving the old behavior.
+For flags still in the introduction phase, refer to Introduced behavior flags.

 2. Maturity (enabled by default): The default value of the flag is switched, from false to true, enabling the new behavior by default.
 Users can preserve the 'old' behavior and opt out of the 'new' behavior by setting the flag to false in their projects.
 They may see deprecation warnings when they do so.
+For flags that have already reached maturity, refer to Mature behavior flags.

 3. Removal (generally enabled): After marking the flag for deprecation, we remove it along with the 'old' behavior it supported from the dbt codebases.
 We aim to support most flags indefinitely, but we're not committed to supporting them forever.
 If we choose to remove a flag, we'll offer significant advance notice.
+For flags removed in dbt Core v2, refer to Removed behavior flags.

 What is a behavior change?